|

 2) I removed the race restriction (elf, half-elf, human) from the requirements.
 I could not justify it, and as I want other fliers to be able to take the PrC, it made no sense.

-4) The choice of four options with Wind Master is designed to satisfy the different ways that one can enter this PrC: as a druid (boosting wildshape), a ranger or druid (boosting animal companion), a flier (boosting flight), or a anyone else (flying special mount).
+4) The choice of four options with Wind Master is designed to satisfy the different ways that one can enter this PrC: as a druid (boosting wildshape), a ranger or druid (boosting animal companion), a flier (boosting flight), or as anyone else (flying special mount).

 Update [24 May 07] Fixed a bad edit -- thanks to Robert for setting me straight!